HST rebates may apply on a new modular home

 If You Already Own the Land

-Construction Mortgage (recommended): Covers the build period with staged draws released at milestones — foundation complete, modules delivered, enclosed, occupancy permit.
-Converts to a standard mortgage at occupancy.
-All major banks offer these in Ontario.
+Construction Mortgage: Covers the build period with staged draws — foundation complete, modules delivered, home enclosed, occupancy permit.
+Converts to a standard residential mortgage at occupancy.
+All Big 6 Canadian banks offer these.

-Standard Mortgage (post-placement): Finance the home after it is placed on the foundation.
+Standard Mortgage (post-placement): Finance the home after it's set on permanent foundation.
 Requires bridge funding during the construction period.

 Buying Land + Home Together

-Purchase and Construction Mortgage: One mortgage covering lot purchase and home construction.
+Purchase and Construction Mortgage (CSA A277): One mortgage covering lot purchase and home construction.
 Lender requires an as-built appraisal.
 Typically 20% minimum down payment.

-Turnkey Package: Some dealers bundle land, foundation, and home into one purchase price — simplest financing, treated as a standard home purchase.
+Turnkey Package: Some dealers bundle land, foundation, and home into one purchase price.
+For CSA A277 modular this is treated as a standard home purchase.
+For CSA Z240MH manufactured the dealer files Manufactured Home Registry paperwork at closing and the buyer's lawyer handles deregistration on the standard timeline.

 CMHC Programs

 CMHC MLI Select: For developers building affordable or seniors housing.
-Significant premium discounts for projects meeting affordability and accessibility criteria — highly relevant for Fountainhead Villages-type community developers.
+Significant premium discounts for projects meeting affordability and accessibility criteria — highly relevant for 55+ community developers building with either CSA standard.

 Current Rates (March 2026)